clwillhuang/mta-site-2023/README.md

 The website features server-side rendering using data from MongoDB.

-To connect to OAuth supply the app with secrets in .env.local, as modelled by the example configuration in `.env.example`.
+To connect to OAuth supply the app with secrets in `.env.local`, as modelled by the example configuration in `.env.example`.
 Additional secrets are needed to connect to MongoDB.

 For deployment to Vercel, provide the updated secrets as [environment variables on Vercel](https://vercel.com/docs/projects/environment-variables).